-During the first month of school (Aug 31 - September 30, 2020) the Academy will be 100% in remote learning.
-This will give the Academy time for staff and students to ensure that the online platform is up and running, students are comfortable with the program, and the building is ready for students.
-The Academy will be taking all precautions per the CDC and State guidelines along with ensuring that ALL PPE equipment has been delivered and stocked at the Academy.
+During the first month of school (Aug 31 - September 30, 2020) the Academy was 100% in remote learning.
+This gave the Academy time for staff and students to ensure that the online platform is up and running, students are comfortable with the program, and the building is ready for students.
+The Academy continued to take all precautions per the CDC and State guidelines along with ensuring that ALL PPE equipment has been delivered and stocked at the Academy.

-The first month of school (Aug 31-September 30, 2020) will NOT be a trial run, rather a normal school year start that focuses on setting expectations and beginning unit 1 of the curriculum.
+The first month of school (Aug 31-September 30, 2020) was NOT a trial run, rather a normal school year start that focuses on setting expectations and beginning unit 1 of the curriculum.
+The Academy continued to be 100% virtual through October, November 2020 and now through January 2021.
 In the event the district needs to extend beyond 30 days for 100% virtual learning based upon the need of the community and students, the Superintendent of Schools will make that decision and notify all stakeholders.

-Before the first month of school is over (September 30), the Academy, in collaboration with stakeholders and the Superintendent of Schools, will make a final decision on whether to continue with virtual learning or move to a blended learning platform.
-Parents had (survey already completed) the option to choose from the following three platforms for instructional delivery:
+Before the first month of school is over (September 30), the Academy in collaboration with stakeholders and the Superintendent of Schools was able to make a final decision with the Board's approval on whether to continue with virtual learning or move to a blended learning platform.
+In September 2020, parents had (survey already completed) the option to choose from the following three platforms for instructional delivery: